-Vancouver Art Gallery is the most extensive gallery in Western Canada and features both historical and contemporary exhibits by regional, national and international artists.
+Vancouver Art Gallery is the most extensive gallery in Western Canada and features both historical and contemporary exhibits by regional, national, and international artists.

 Gastown 2.1 km

 Gastown Vancouver is one of Canada’s most cosmopolitan areas.
-This vibrant area of Vancouver thrives from it is rich history and unique charm.
+This vibrant area of Vancouver thrives from it is a rich history and unique charm.
 With a variety of upcoming events and programs.

 Pacific Center Shopping Mal 1.3 km

-The Pacific Center Shopping Mall is the largest mall in downtown Vancouver.
+The Pacific Center Shopping Mall is the largest in downtown Vancouver.
 At the cutting edge of fashion.
 Pacific Center features a number of your favorite stores and great places to dine.

 Orpheum Theater 1.3 km

-The Orpheum Theater, along with Queen Elizabeth and the Vancouver Playhouse is part of the Vancouver Civic Theater group of live performance venues.
-It has featured a variety of acts since its development in 1927 and is home to the Vancouver Symphony Orchestra, Vancouver Cantata Singers and much more.
+The Orpheum Theater, along with Queen Elizabeth and the Vancouver Playhouse, is part of the Vancouver Civic Theater group of live performance venues.
+It has featured a variety of acts since its development in 1927 and is home to the Vancouver Symphony Orchestra, Vancouver Cantata Singers, and much more.